heal-research/HEAL.SCS/README.md

 ```

 ## Building SCS
 Clone SCS from github and build it.
+I used [MSYS2](https://www.msys2.org/) on Windows to build the binaries.
 ```
 git clone https://github.com/cvxgrp/scs
 cd scs